-A 50 MILE/80KM Ultra Marathon, with a total height gain of over 3200m, along coast, trail, mountain, river and forest in south Snowdonia taking in a total of 18 peaks including the whole of the iconic ridge-line & summit of Cadair Idris.This is a very challenging, stunning route, and is at times remote.
+A 50 MILE/80KM Ultra Marathon along coast, trail, mountain, river and forest in south Snowdonia taking in 15 peaks including the whole of the iconic ridge-line & summit of Cadair Idris.This is a very challenging, stunning route, and is at times remote.

 Participants are expected to be competent navigators, willing and able to use their map + compass to navigate, particularly in the event of poor visibility.
-In the event of atrocius weather we have a Plan B route fully reccied with only 1800m height gain, and a highest point of 400m.
+In the event of atrocius weather we have a Plan B route fully reccied, with 2000m height gain, and a highest point of 400m.

 Our races adopted the #gocupless approach from day one, read more about our reduce, reuse, recycle efforts here.

-We are offering a free reccie run for the 2nd half of the route as this is the least travelled, and the section you will be most tired.
+We are offering a free reccie run for the 1st half of the route as this is the least travelled, and is perhaps more nav-heavy.
 We will move at a sociable pace - walk the ups, easy pace jog on the flat and down sections.
 Date: TBC

 JOIN THE EVENT TEAM